NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

 NeMo provides a script to pack your SFT prompt-response dataset.
 Refer to the `prepare dataset <https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/optimizations/sequence_packing.html?highlight=packing#prepare-dataset>`_ section of the documentation for details on how to use this script.

-Step 2: Run SFT training
+Step 2: Run SFT training.
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Now, you will use the data for supervised fine-tuning with NeMo-Aligner.